Manage your business's mobile devices

 For Android mobile device management, add Android for Work to separate business apps from personal apps.
 This way, employees can use their favorite Android device for both work and play.
-You can subscribe (at no extra cost) when you have a Google Apps for Work account.
+You can subscribe (at no extra cost) when you have a G Suite account.
 (Learn more here about Android for Work.)

 Your employees enroll themselves in mobile device management.
 They add a work account to their devices.
 The account uses a synchronization process over the Internet (Android Sync, iOS Sync, or Google Sync) to connect with your business.
 This keeps data everywhere up to date.

 After enrollment, you can:

 - Directly view device activity from the Admin console or your Admin app.